Kosolu414/cybersecurity-portfolio/Applying_Filters_to_SQL_Queries/Overview.md

-### Step 5: Execute and Review the Output
+### Step 5: Execute and Validate Results

-Run the completed query to extract the isolated, targeted data patterns necessary for your security or administrative investigation.
+Run the complete query to extract the targeted subset of data.
+Verify that the output aligns with the parameters defined in the logical constraints to ensure zero false positives.

+---

+### 💡 Portfolio Tip:

+If you are writing this up for your portfolio, consider adding a **"Business/Security Impact"** note after each code snippet.
+For example:

+> *"By filtering for `login_time > '18:00' AND success = FALSE`, I successfully minimized alert fatigue by eliminating thousands of standard daytime events, allowing the security team to focus exclusively on high-risk, after-hours brute force attempts."*
+>

 * **Phase 1:** Auditing the File SystemAction: Navigated to the targeted directory (e.g., /home/researcher2/projects) and ran the ls -la command to expose all files, subdirectories, and hidden files (like .project_x.txt).
 **Analysis:** Analyzed the 10-character string (e.g., -rw-rw-r--) to determine the exact read ($r$), write ($w$), and execute ($x$) rights allocated to the User, Group, and Other.